Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: The assignment-rerouting-ordering algorithm

 \section{The assignment-rerouting-ordering algorithm}

-~ To improve the performance of assignement-based reconfiguration algorithms, we propose the assignment-rerouting-ordering (aro) algorithm, which exploits a rerouting subroutine (Sec.~\ref{sec:rerouting}) and an ordering subroutine (Sec.~\ref{sec:ordering}).
+~ To improve the performance of assignment-based reconfiguration algorithms, we propose the assignment-rerouting-ordering (aro) algorithm, which exploits a rerouting subroutine (Sec.~\ref{sec:rerouting}) and an ordering subroutine (Sec.~\ref{sec:ordering}).
 The aro algorithm performs fewer transfer operations than the baseline reconfiguration algorithm while still minimizing the total number of displacement operations, thereby strictly improving overall performance in the absence and in the presence of loss.

 The aro algorithm~(Alg.~\ref{alg:aro}) solves atom reconfiguration problems in seven steps, five of which are imported from the baseline algorithm.
-In the first three steps, similarly to the baseline algorithm, the assignment subroutine~(Sec.~\ref{sec:sub-assignment}) computes a valid distance-minimizing path system by solving the all-pairs shortest path (APSP) problem and the assignment problem, and optionally isolates a maximal subset of tokens located on doubly-labeled vertices by using the isolation subroutine~(Sec.~\ref{sec:isolation}).
+In particular, Steps 1, 2, 3, 6 and 7 are standard subroutines that are shared with the baseline algorithm, and Steps 4, 5 are our main contributions.
+In the first three steps, similarly to the baseline algorithm, the assignment subroutine computes a valid distance-minimizing path system by solving the all-pairs shortest path (APSP) and assignment problems, and optionally isolates a maximal subset of tokens located on doubly-labeled vertices by using the isolation subroutine.
 Next, instead of directly computing the sequence of moves to execute as in the baseline algorithm, the aro algorithm seeks to further update the path system.
-In the fourth step, the \emph{rerouting subroutine}~(Sec.~\ref{sec:rerouting}) seeks to reroute each path in the path system in an attempt to reduce the number of displaced atoms.
+In the fourth step, the \emph{rerouting subroutine}~(Sec.~\ref{sec:rerouting}), which is a heuristic, seeks to reroute each path in the path system in an attempt to reduce the number of displaced atoms.
 In the fifth step, the \emph{ordering subroutine}~(Sec.~\ref{sec:ordering}) constructs an ordered path system that admits an ordering of its paths, guaranteeing that each atom moves at most once.
-In the sixth step, similarly to the baseline algorithm, the \emph{obstruction solver subroutine}~(Sec.~\ref{sec:baseline}) computes a sequence of unobstructed moves associated with the path system; because the paths are ordered, the move associated with each path is unobstructed, and solving the obstruction problem is trivial.
-In the seventh (optional) step, the batching subroutine~(Sec.~\ref{sec:batching}) combines some of the moves to simultaneously displace multiple atoms in parallel.
+In the sixth step, similarly to the baseline algorithm, the \emph{obstruction solver subroutine} computes a sequence of unobstructed moves associated with the path system; because the paths are ordered, the move associated with each path is unobstructed, and solving the obstruction problem is trivial.
+In the seventh (optional) step, the batching subroutine combines some of the moves to simultaneously displace multiple atoms in parallel.